ssjulianr/battleship/README.md

 - Battleships occupy three consecutive positions either horizontally or vertically on the grid.
 - You win the game by sinking all battleships before they unite.

-## Acknowledgments
-This Battleship Game project was developed by Julian Robinson as part of the coding apprenticeship through Road to Hire.
-Enjoy the game and have fun battling the supervillains!

 For any questions or feedback, please contact Julian Robinson at [ssjulianr@gmail.com](mailto:ssjulianr@gmail.com).